Architecture: Tech Stack

 CityRegionZones

-Changhua, Taiwanasia-east1asia-east1-a
+Changhua, Taiwanasia-east1asia-east1-c

-Mumbai, Indiaasia-south1asia-south1-a
+Mumbai, Indiaasia-south1asia-south1-c

-Sydney, Australiaaustralia-southeast1australia-southeast1-a
+Sydney, Australiaaustralia-southeast1australia-southeast1-c

 Warsaw, Polandeurope-central2europe-central2-c